Broward Sheriff Under Scrutiny For Handling Of Parkland Shooting

 Tapper asked Israel how he responded to the call for him to resign.

-"Of course I won't resign," he replied, and called Hager's letter politically motivated and full of mistakes.
+"Of course I won't resign," he replied, calling Hager's letter politically motivated and full of mistakes.

 Tapper expressed surprise that Israel was not taking responsibility for his agency's lack of action on the calls that it had received about Cruz.